William Woodville: Biography

 William Woodville was born at Cockermouth in Cumberland in 1752 in wealthy Quaker family.
-He apprenticed to the apothecary William Birtwhistle before going to study medicine at Edinburgh University, where he became the favourite pupil of William Cullen, and graduated M.D. on 12 September 1775.
-After spending some time on the continent he began to practise at Papcastle in his native county, but shortly afterwards moved to Denbigh.
-In 1778 he accidentally shot a man in his garden through his window and this led to him being disowned by the Quakers.
-In 1782 he came to London, became physician to the Middlesex dispensary, and was admitted a licentiate of the College of Physicians on 9 August 1784.
+He apprenticed to the apothecary William Birtwhistle before going to study medicine at Edinburgh University, where he became the favourite pupil of William Cullen.
+He graduated M.D. on 12 September 1775.
+After spending some time on mainland Europe, he began to practise at Papcastle in his native county, but shortly afterwards moved to Denbigh.
+He was a member of the Society of Friends (Quakers).
+However, in 1778 he accidentally shot a man in his garden through his window and this led to him being disowned by them.
+In 1782, he came to London, became physician to the Middlesex dispensary, and was admitted a licentiate of the College of Physicians on 9 August 1784.

-On 17 March 1791 he was elected physician to the smallpox and inoculation hospitals at St. Pancras, in succession to Edward Archer, and published the first volume of a projected two-part history of inoculation (variolation) in 1796.
+On 17 March 1791, he was elected physician to the smallpox and inoculation hospitals at St. Pancras, in succession to Edward Archer.
+He published the first volume of a projected two-part history of inoculation (variolation) in 1796.
 However, he became particularly interested in Edward Jenner's introduction of what was soon to be known as smallpox vaccine, which used material obtained from cases of cowpox.
 He was one of the first to try the new method, but his results differed substantially from Jenner's, and there was disagreement about the effects of the new procedure.
 It was suspected at the time that Woodville's vaccine had become contaminated with material from his smallpox patients, a conclusion supported by detailed analysis of the evidence.